pub struct HashMapRef<'map, K, V, S, G> { /* private fields */ }Expand description

 Clears the map, removing all key-value pairs.

-See HashMap::clear
+See HashMap::clear for details.

 Sourcepub fn retain<F>(&mut self, f: F)